 4082.
 Teaching Exceptional Learners.

 A study of the major areas of exceptionality including the learning disabled, mentally retarded, physically handicapped and the gifted as well as their special needs in a school program.
+Pre-requisite: Admission to Teacher Education.
 Fall, Spring.